hammadzz/BookOfLearnings/aws/aws-certifications-faq.md

 1. **Are there any pre-requisites for the Professional or Specialty exams?**

     There are no longer any pre-requisites.
-The pre-requisite to take an Associate level certification for Professional or Specialty exams was removed in October 2018.
+The pre-requisite to take an Associate level certification for writing Professional and Specialty exams was removed in October 2018.

 ---